13.2 Using the Information in this Chapter

 The complete wavelength range for each grating, as well as the wavelength coverage per tilt for the scanned grating modes, is shown in a table and graphically.
 The exact wavelengths at the ends of the ranges for the MAMA detectors will depend on the MAMA monthly offsetting.
 This procedure shifts the spectrogram so that it falls on slightly different parts of the MAMA detectors from month to month in order to minimize charge depletion in the microchannel plates and can cause the loss of ±30 pixels from either end of the spectrogram in dispersion (AXIS1) and ±80 pixels in cross-dispersion (AXIS2).
 Spectral format plots of the STIS grating and central wavelength settings are available to download from the STIS webpage under "Instrument Design > Gratings/Prism."

 Monthly offsetting for the echelles was discontinued in August 2002.
 Prior to that, the monthly offsetting projected the extreme orders of formats off of the detector in some months.The wavelength ranges for the echelle gratings given in this chapter are those routinely falling on the detector since the discontinuation of the monthly offsets for the echelle modes, as measured from data obtained for the Cycle 17 Calibration Program 11866.
 The wavelength ranges of archival data taken before August 2002 may differ from those values given here.
 Users should also be aware that the past monthly offsets have influenced whether or not a given echelle order has a good sensitivity correction; therefore, not all echelle orders available on the detector will be flux calibrated.
 Users may refer to STIS ISR 2012-01 for more information on the affected orders.
 Some of these affected orders are expected to be added back to the flux calibrated data products as the flux recalibration effort is completed.
-A recent example is order 86 for E140M (STIS ISR 2022-04).
+See Table 2 of ISR 2024-04 for a list of previously excluded orders.

 Wavelengths in this handbook and in STIS data products are always measured in vacuum conditions.